atlanticwave-sdx/datamodel/README.md

 ### 1. Domain substrate description model

-It's used by the intra-domain prvisioning system.
+It's used by the intra-domain provisioning system.

 ### 2. Domain declaration/advertisement model